 The main reason to implement asset-based community development is its capacity to empower communities to take ownership, a vital and necessary step towards fostering community transformation.
 It allows locals to exhibit their expertise and skills, and gives them greater agency over their resources, shifting accountability from external agents to community members, allowing the latter to take charge of local development initiatives.

 Where these projects have worked, communities empowered by asset-based community development have exhibited increased engagement and commitment to the projects.
-Unlike traditional top-down approaches that can create dependency, asset-based community development cultivates self-reliance, transforming residents from passive recipients of aid into active architects of their own community’s future.
+Unlike traditional approaches that can create dependency, asset-based community development cultivates self-reliance, transforming residents from passive recipients of aid into active architects of their own community’s future.
 This breeds a sense of ownership, which in turn supports the longevity of the enterprise, as community members continually reinvest their time and resources into the project.

 Sustainability